-There’s a lot of investors who buy shares in an emerging market ETF and falsely believe they’ve diversified globally.
+There’s a lot of investors who buy shares in an emerging markets ETF and falsely believe they’ve diversified globally.

 I can’t count the number of times my clients have told me that they are, in fact, already investing in fast growing economies because they bought into some mass market ETF or mutual fund from Vanguard or iShares.

 Don’t get me wrong.
 I’m not telling you that these ETFs won’t go up in value over time.
 I’m not even saying you shouldn’t buy them.
 But I’d like to address a common error I feel many people make when investing overseas.

-Most investors buy shares in an emerging market ETF, or a similar mutual fund, for two reasons.
+Most investors buy shares in an emerging markets ETF, or a similar mutual fund, for two reasons.

 First is to diversify their portfolio.
 By investing in different economies and currencies, you reduce your risk by not having to rely on the performance of a single market or currency.

 The second reason is to achieve higher returns.
 Emerging markets are called such for a reason.
 They typically grow faster versus developed economies, are coming into their own, and are, well… emerging.

-Here’s the problem: your typical emerging market fund which your brokerage tries to sell you does neither of these things.
+Here’s the problem: your typical emerging markets fund which your brokerage tries to sell you does neither of these things.
 They don’t invest in emerging markets the right way.

 You Aren’t Even Investing in Emerging Markets

-A large percentage of stocks owned by emerging market ETFs and mutual funds are not even from emerging markets.
+A large percentage of stocks owned by emerging market ETFs and mutual funds aren’t even from emerging markets.
+You read that correctly.

 Just look below at the holdings of the iShares MSCI Emerging Markets ETF.
 This is the largest Emerging Market ETF on the planet with over US$31 billion dollars under management.

 By any measure, South Korea and Taiwan are developed nations and each have a GDP per capita exceeding that of New Zealand, Israel, and Italy’s.

 Other funds, such as Vanguard’s FTSE Emerging Markets ETF, don’t do much better.
 They’re big fans of Taiwan for some reason.
 Even more bizarre is that they have exposure to the United Arab Emirates and Qatar – two of the richest nations on the planet.